fabric8io/fabric8/examples/rest/README.md

 In this cxf-jaxrs example project, we also developed a Java client which can perform a few HTTP requests to test our web services.
 We configured the exec-java-plugin in Maven to allow us to run the Java client code with a simple Maven command:

-1. Change to the <esb_home>/examples/cxf-jaxrsdirectory.
+1. Change to the <esb_home>/examples/rest directory.
 2. Run the following command:

         mvn compile exec:java